-Dubbed as Greece’s most pretty and romantic town, Napflio is a small town that can be found on the Saronic Gulf.
-The town served as the capital of Greece in the years 1823-1834 and boasts breath-taking ottoman structures coupled with Venetian architecture.
-The town is found in a waterside location just beneath the Palmidi fortress and offers one of the most romantic views embedded in its spectacular museums, attractive narrow streets, luxury guesthouses and hotels, posh boutiques, and a variety of Tavernas.
-Being a popular destination for Athenians, expect it to fill up on the weekend and can be overcrowded during the high season.
+Dubbed as Greece’s prettiest and most romantic town, Napflio is a small town on the Saronic Gulf.
+The town served as the capital of Greece in the years 1823-1834 and boasts breath-taking Ottoman buildings along with Venetian architecture.
+The town is on a coastal location, just above it rises the Palmidi fortress offering one of the most romantic views.
+In the town is you can visit its grand museums, stroll allong the narrow streets.
+Accomodation is available in plenty of luxury guesthouses, hotels and posh boutiques.
+A variety of taverns offer their best Greek specialty.
+Being a popular destination for Athenians, expect it to fill up on weekends and can be overcrowded during the high season.

 (Nafplio’s Narrow Streets)

-The town is only a two-hour drive from Athens using the Peloponnese peninsula.
-You will love being here, and you can relinquish your evenings as you relax in the central square as you enjoy a glass of wine or watch the sun set on the mountains, painting the whole bay red.
+The town is only a two-hour drive from Athens using the National Road to Peloponnese.
+You will love your visit there, and you can relax in the evenings, in the central square as you sip a glass of wine or marvel the sun set behind the mountains, painting the whole scenery with orange hues.
 It is such a spectacular view.

 Top activities to do in Napflio

 - Swim in the magnificent beaches

 Napflio has some of the best beaches you will find across Greece.
 Enjoy the feeing of the sandy beach on your bare feet before diving into the blue waters of the Aegean sea for a refreshing break after your trip.
 When at the Palamidi Castle, take a walk south to the Karathona Beach, which offers a mesmerizing sight, dotted with traditional taverns and cafes along the clearest waters you will ever come across.